-Jacob Rees Mogg to host GB News show
+Jacob Rees-Mogg to host GB News show

 Other presenters include Nigel Farage, John Cleese and Eamonn Holmes.

-Mr Rees Mogg - a vocal supporter of the previous Prime Ministers Liz Truss and Boris Johnson - quit as business secretary in October, amid a major cabinet overhaul after entering Downing Street.
+Mr Rees-Mogg - a vocal supporter of previous prime ministers Liz Truss and Boris Johnson - quit as business secretary in October, amid a major cabinet overhaul after Rishi Sunak entered No 10 Downing Street.

 Now a backbencher, he also previously served as leader of the House of Commons and lord president of the Privy Council from 2019 to 2022.

-Speaking about is new role, he said: "GB News is a bastion of free speech which clearly has its finger uniquely on the pulse of public opinion and does not talk down to its viewers and listeners.
+Speaking about his new role, he said: "GB News is a bastion of free speech which clearly has its finger uniquely on the pulse of public opinion and does not talk down to its viewers and listeners.

 "I have been impressed by the channel's independent-mindedness and its determination to talk to people with many different perspectives, which is exactly what I will do on my programme."